 Today the Musée du Luxembourg still exists in the Jardin du Luxembourg in the 6th arrondissement, next to France’s Senat.
 These days it features the history of the place, the Renaissance in Europe, the Palace in Paris, and other temporary exhibitions.

-8. Second largest modern art museum in the world
+8. It is the 2nd largest modern art museum in the world.

 The Musée National d’Art Moderne in the Centre Pompidou is the second largest collection of contemporary art in the world, after the Museum of Modern Art (MoMA) in New York.

-9. Made out of glass, steel and concrete
+9. The building is made out of glass, steel and concrete.

 Unlike older buildings, the Centre Pompidou is uses a lot of concrete, steel and glass for a very modern structure: